loongarch*-unknown-none*

 Cross-compilation toolchains and C code

-If you want to compile C code along with Rust (such as for Rust crates with C dependencies), you will need an appropriate loongarch toolchain.
+For cross builds, you will need an appropriate LoongArch C/C++ toolchain for linking, or if you want to compile C code along with Rust (such as for Rust crates with C dependencies).

 Rust may be able to use an loongarch64-unknown-linux-gnu- toolchain with appropriate standalone flags to build for this toolchain (depending on the assumptions of that toolchain, see below), or you may wish to use a separate loongarch64-unknown-none toolchain.